 Transformation of a normal cell into a cancerous cell is probably not such a critical event in the genesis of cancer rather it is the inability of immune cells of the body to identify & destroy the newly formed cancer cells when they are a few in number.
-We have observed that the risk of cancer is multiplied in those persons, whose immune system is suppressed due to any factor including chronic stress, old age, chronic debilitating disease and abuse of drugs such as analgesics, antibiotics, corticosteroids & chemotherapy.
-Moreover, the life has become fast and competitive, ‘cradle to grave’ leading to chronic stress that further enhances the risk of cancer by suppressing immune system of the body.
-The risk of cancer is also increased in those persons, who are affected by Human Papilloma Virus, HIV and many other viral infections including Hepatitis B and Hepatitis C.
+We have observed that the risk of cancer is multiplied in those persons, whose immune system is suppressed due to any factor including chronic stress, old age, chronic debilitating disease and abuse of drugs such as analgesics, antibiotics and corticosteroids.
+Moreover, the life has become fast and competitive, from ‘cradle to grave’ leading to chronic stress that further enhances the risk of cancer by suppressing immune system of the body.
+The incidence of cancer is higher in persons affected by Human Papilloma Virus (HPV), HIV and other viral infections including Hepatitis B and Hepatitis C.

-Conventional approach to treat cancer is to cut it (surgery), burn it (radiotherapy) and poison it (chemotherapy).
-When a cancer is localised, it can be totally removed by surgery but in most of the cases, it is practically impossible to detect cancer in such an early stage.
-The cancerous cells do get killed by chemotherapy and radiotherapy, but both of these therapies also destroy some vital cells in the body, leading to serious side effects.
-Another major drawback of chemotherapy is the drug resistance.
-Recurrences are very common after chemotherapy and radiotherapy.
-Other conventional techniques used in the treatment of cancer including bone marrow transplantation, peripheral stem cell transplantation, hormone therapy, photodynamic therapy, cryosurgery, immunotherapy and gene therapy have their own limitations.
+Conventional approach to manage cancer is cut it (by surgery), burn it (by radiotherapy) and poison it (by chemotherapy).
+When a cancer is localised, this can be removed by surgery but in most of the cases, it is practically impossible to detect cancer in such an early stage.
+The cancerous cells do get killed by chemotherapy and radiotherapy, but both of these therapies also destroy normal cells in the body, leading to various side effects.
+Other techniques including targeted chemotherapy, bone marrow transplantation (BMT), stem cell transplantation, hormonal therapy, SRS, Cyber knife, Gamma knife, photodynamic therapy, cryosurgery, hyperthermia and immunotherapy have their own limitations.